JereKuusela/valheim-expand_world/publish/README.md

 The amount of locations (like boss altars) can be changed with `Locations` setting.
 This can significantly increase the initial world generation time (especially when the game fails to place most locations).
 If changing this on existing worlds, use `genloc` command to distribute unplaced locations.

 Note: 2x world radius means 4x world area.
 So for 20000 radius you would need 4x locations and for 40000 radius you would need 16x locations.

-Note: The location minimum and maximum distances are automatically scaled with world radius.

 Note: If the game fails to place the spawn altar (for example if no Meadows), then it is forcefully placed at the middle of the map.
 With bad luck, this can be underwater.